 Christian doctrines and between Christendom and the Muslim world were fierce; all parties

 however believed in the existence of God.
-In the early XVIIIth century this presupposition started
+In the early XVIIIth century this assumption began

-to be challenged by an élite group of thinkers and in general by the members of the upper classes.
+to be challenged by an Úlite group of thinkers and by some members of the upper classes.

 Charles de Brosses, President of the Bourgogne Parliament

-and fond of the works of Sallustius, a Roman historian, travelled
+and fond of the works of Sallust, a Roman historian, travelled

 through Italy between 1739 and 1740.
 His itinerary can be regarded as typical